bceskavich/react-nexis-demo/README.md

 **A) Express Server**

+If you're comfortable working on the command line and/or have experience with NodeJS, this options will suit you well.
 This repo comes complete with a simple Express server ready to go.
 You'll need to have [Node](https://nodejs.org/) and [npm](https://www.npmjs.com/) installed to get things going.
 Once you do, simply do the following:

 ```shell
 $ npm install